Mood, Mindset, and Money.

 “Vision quests”, an umbrella term for rites of passage and discovery of personal purpose, can also be included in this broad category.
 Vision quests – in the modern, western interpretation of the term – can also include therapy-based programmes.

 This is a category that holds considerable physical and psychological risk and is potentially expensive in time and money.
 Make sure your providers are appropriately qualified and experienced and have robust risk management arrangements in place.

-Self-awareness, trust, and courage
+Self-awareness, trust, and team function

 This category is specifically about individuals and teams; and you are interested in outcomes that improve business performance.